boscoh/eval-starter-kit/README.md

 uv run microeval demo
 ```

-This creates a `sample-evals` directory with example evaluations and opens the web UI at http://localhost:8000.
+This creates a `summary-evals` directory with example evaluations and opens the web UI at http://localhost:8000.

 ---